,

 When becoming freelance, it’s important to fully understand the realities of this type of work.
 Think about your responsibilities, commitments, and personal ‘non-negotiables’ that make up your lifestyle.
 The obvious ones here are family commitments and financial responsibilities.

-With a regular paycheck, you have income – and often as a result of that secure income, you start building up liabilities.
+With a regular pay cheque, you have income – and often as a result of that secure income, you start building up liabilities.
 These might be rent or a mortgage, plus all those Direct Debits you know are going to go out each month, usually as soon as you’ve been paid.

 If you’re giving up a regular salary to become a freelancer, make sure you have a complete picture of your income and outgoings, and minimise the risk of missed payments.